ARM-software/CMSIS-Compiler/documentation/doxygen/src/mainpage.md

 The pages \ref rt_io and \ref rt_os explain the details about how retargeting is done using the provided components.

 Using CMSIS-Compiler developers can retarget standard I/O streams and file operations to specific platform and enable thread safe operations using RTOS interface.

+> **Note**
+> - CMSIS-Compiler replaces and extends retargeting functionality previously provided as part of *Keil::ARM_Compiler* pack.
+> - See [Migrating projects from CMSIS v5 to CMSIS v6](https://learn.arm.com/learning-paths/microcontrollers/project-migration-cmsis-v6) for a guidance on updating existing projects to CMSIS-Compiler.

 ## Supported Toolchains {#toolchains}